airr-community/common-repo-wg/recommendations.md

 funder and journal policies that promote data deposition and data sharing - at a minimum, data on which scientific publications are based should be made available immediately on publication.
-Data deposit in publicly accessible databases ensures that published results may be validated.
+Data deposit in publicly accessible databases ensures that published results can be validated.
 Such deposition also facilitates reuse of data for the generation of new hypotheses and new knowledge.